DePaul University SNL > Student Resources > SNL Writing Guide >

 a reverse outline to

 check your organization.
-See a good example the Writing
+See a good example from OWL.

 it to someone to check your logic and